Fabulang/quiz/en/lost-key.md

 4. Why are there no gold coins in the wooden box?

-   * The box has nothing to do with the pirate.
+   * The box has nothing to do with the pirate
-   * The woman already took the gold coins.
+   * The woman already took the gold coins
-   * The letter inside explains where to find the gold.
+   * The letter inside explains where to find the gold
-   * They've both made a mistake.
+   * They've both made a mistake

 5. At the end, the old woman is crying, because